yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter5-going-cloud-native.md

 ---

 {{< note title="YugaPlus - Offloading operations" >}}
-YugaPlus became one of the top streaming platforms with hundreds of millions people around the world spending countless hours watching their favorite movies, series and live events.
-The YugaPlus team mastered the art of scaling in the cloud by building the service that handles user traffic at low latency across multiple regions and tolerates all sorts of possible outages.
+YugaPlus has become one of the top streaming platforms, with hundreds of millions of people around the world spending countless hours watching their favorite movies, series, and live events.
+The YugaPlus team has mastered the art of scaling in the cloud, building a service that handles user traffic with low latency across multiple regions and tolerates all sorts of possible outages.

-But the maintenance of such a platform was not a trivial task.
-The engineering and infrastructure teams spend a good chunk of their time just to keep the streaming platform running, secured and up-to-date.
+However, maintaining such a platform was not a trivial task.
+The engineering and infrastructure teams spent a significant portion of their time just to keep the streaming platform running, secure, and up-to-date.

-Eventually, the YugaPlus team found a way how to spend more time on innovation.
-They transitioned to YugabyteDB Managed, a DBaaS that let them offload management, maintenance, and operations of their database cluster...
+Eventually, the YugaPlus team found a way to spend more time on innovation.
+They transitioned to YugabyteDB Managed, a DBaaS (Database-as-a-Service) that allowed them to offload the management, maintenance, and operations of their database cluster...
 {{< /note >}}

-In this chapter you'll learn:
+In this chapter, you'll learn:

 * How deploy a free YugabyteDB Managed instance
 * How to connect the application to the YugabyteDB Managed cluster

 **Prerequisites**

-You need to complete [chapter 4](../chapter4-going-global) of the tutorial before proceeding with this one.
+You need to complete [chapter 4](../chapter4-going-global) of the tutorial before proceeding to this one.

 {{< header Level="2" >}}Start YugabyteDB Managed Cluster{{< /header >}}